axelo/webglchip8/README.md

 -------------
 Each game has different keyboard mappings and are mapped to more inituative keys, so try arrow keys/wsda space/enter.

-ESC pause the emulation, but you can till have fun with the camera,
+ESC pauses the emulation, but you can till have fun with the camera,

 Good Luck!